pjotrp/sambamba/doc/programmers_manual.md

 collector.
 Another point of interest it the compression of data, such as with SingleEndBasicInfo wich counts 8 bytes.

+The function readPairsAndFragments() walks all reads using the thread pool(!) and returns results, one at a time, in the variable pf and look at the read positions.
+The function computeFivePrimeCoord() displays some D functional programming, e.g.

+  auto clipped = reduce!q{ a + b }(0, ops.map!q{ a.length });

+First 'auto' can autodetect the type - which is an integer here (derived from read.length).
+Map and reduce are template functons which take anonymous functions containing 'a+b' and 'a.length' respectively.
+This one liner walks the reads, returns the length of each and calculates the total length.
+The final line

+        return read.position + read.basesCovered() + clipped;

+returns the 5 prime position calculated from the read position.

+All reads positions are stored in RAM.
+Next we sort them using the fast multi-threaded (in-place) 'unstableSort' a mixed algorithm of quick sort and heap sort algorithms.
+From the sorted data we can pull the matching read positions and mark/remove the duplicate reads.

 # BioD/bio/bam/reader.d

 Interesting methods are header() which returns the SAM header in the BAM file;